 Customs and Border Protection began collecting these duties on July 6, 2018.

-On August 7, the USTR announced that it revised the list of proposed additional tariffs to 279 items worth $16 billion that will go into effect by August 23.
+On August 7, the USTR announced that it revised the list of proposed additional tariffs to 279 items worth $16 billion that went intoo effect by August 23.

 In response to these measures, China has issued retaliatory tariffs that match the U.S. duties.
-China placed a 25-percent tariff on $34 billion worth of U.S. goods on July 6, 2018, and there are pending tariffs on an additional $16 billion worth of U.S. goods.
+China placed a 25-percent tariff on $34 billion worth of U.S. goods on July 6, 2018, and then placed tariffs on an additional $16 billion worth of U.S. goods on August 23.
 View the Chinese tariffs here.